 - When a lot of anecdotes have been collected, and they are consistent.
 This isn't a fallacy; it's inductive reasoning.
 Refusing to come to a conclusion based on repeated anecdotes is the fallacy of slothful induction, also known as poor pattern recognition.
 When Lucy pulls the football away from Charlie Brown again and again, but he keeps trusting her, he isn't avoiding the anecdotal fallacy; he's being a fool.

-- When the anecdote is used to counter a hasty generalisation as a counter-example; using the example above, claiming that grandma is a long-lived heavy smoker with no health problems won't prove that smoking is healthy, but it can disprove the claim that "All smokers get cancer and die young".
+- When the anecdote is used to counter a hasty generalisation as a counter-example; using the example above, claiming that grandma is a long-lived heavy smoker with no health problems doesn't prove that smoking is healthy, but it does disprove the claim that "All smokers get cancer and die young".
 A universal claim (All A are B) is disproven by the existence of even one case where A is not B.